Disposable Email for Selenium Test Automation

 NukeMail for Selenium Workflows

-NukeMail addresses look like real email — you pick a human-readable name on a regular-looking domain like quickbox.xyz.
-Signup forms that implement disposable email detection are far less likely to flag an address like [email protected] compared to obvious temp email addresses with random strings on domains containing words like "temp" or "disposable."
+NukeMail addresses look like real email.
+You pick a human-readable name on a regular-looking domain like quickbox.xyz.
+Signup forms that use disposable email detection are less likely to flag an address like [email protected] than they are to flag obvious temp email addresses with random strings on domains containing words like temp or disposable.

-The inbox persists for 24 hours, which is the full duration of even the longest-running test suites and CI pipelines.
-You do not need to race against a 10-minute timer the way some temp email services impose.
-This is especially important for comprehensive end-to-end tests that span multiple pages, involve multiple email verification steps, and can take many minutes to complete from start to finish.
+Your inbox stays active for 24 hours.
+That covers the full duration of even the longest test suites and CI pipelines.
+You don't have to race against a 10-minute timer like you do with other temp email services.
+This matters for thorough end-to-end tests that span multiple pages, involve multiple email verification steps and take many minutes to complete from start to finish.

-For teams running large Selenium suites, NukeMail's upcoming developer API provides programmatic address creation and inbox polling through standard REST endpoints.
-The API integrates with any language that can make HTTP requests — Python, Java, JavaScript, C#, Go — without requiring a specific SDK or library installation.
+If your team runs large Selenium suites, you can use the NukeMail developer API to create addresses and poll inboxes through standard REST endpoints.
+The API works with any language capable of making HTTP requests.
+You can use Python, Java, JavaScript, C# or Go without needing to install a specific SDK or library.

-During test development and debugging, the NukeMail web interface provides a visual complement to the API.
-Developers can create an address, use it while manually stepping through the flow in a browser, watch the email arrive in real time, inspect the message content visually, and then translate those manual steps into automated Selenium test code with confidence that the flow works.
+When you're developing or debugging, the NukeMail web interface works as a visual tool alongside the API.
+You can create an address and use it while manually stepping through your flow in a browser.
+You can watch the email arrive in real time and inspect the message content visually.
+After that you can translate those manual steps into automated Selenium test code because you know the flow works.

 from selenium import webdriver